Prevention of Cruelty to Animals Month – Apr. 1, 2027

 Prevention of Cruelty to Animals Month FAQs

-What is animal cruelty?
+What are the signs of animal cruelty?

 How to Observe Prevention of Cruelty to Animals Month